TerribleTurtle/squad_sync/sync_migration.md

 > **No Backwards Compatibility**: We are strictly enforcing the presence of `videoStartTimeMs` (Epoch time).
 Legacy clients or clips without valid timestamps will be treated as invalid/error states.
 There is no fallback for "unsynced" legacy views.

 > [!IMPORTANT]
-> **Fail Hard Policy**: If the backend cannot determine a precise `start_time_utc_ms` from the filename or `ffprobe` (validated against Epoch), the upload process will be aborted.
-This guarantees that all uploaded content is syncable.
+> **Fail Hard Policy (Upload Only)**: If the backend cannot determine a precise `start_time_utc_ms` from the filename or `ffprobe` (validated against Epoch), the **upload process** will be aborted.
+The local file MUST still be saved for the user to view locally, but it will be flagged as "unsyncable" and rejected by the signaling server.

 ## Proposed Changes